 5. Chose Wisely When You Eat Out

-Restaurant options have come a long way in the past few years and it is now much easier to find a healthy meal when you are dinning out.
-In fact, these days you can find healthy whole food options just about anywhere including airports, gas stations, coffee shops and fast food restaurants.
+Restaurant options have come a long way in the past few years and it is now much easier to find a healthy meal when you are dining out.
+In fact, these days you can find healthy whole food options just about anywhere including airports, gas stations, coffee shops and fast-food restaurants.
 Although the junk food options still line the aisles and get the best displays, finding a healthy option at any location can be done, you just need to look for it.
-Gas station and convenience shops often carry simple snacks like nuts, jerky and fresh fruit that you can use in a pinch, while fast food restaurants offer fresh salads, soups and bunless burger options.
+Gas station and convenience shops often carry simple snacks like nuts, jerky and fresh fruit that you can use in a pinch, while fast-food restaurants offer fresh salads, soups and bunless burger options.
 So, whether you are on the road or on the run, there is always something for you to chose from if you look for it.

 6. Eat More Food Less Often

 When time is of the essence, being strategic with when and how much you eat is important.
 If you chose to graze all day long and don’t have time to seek healthy options every time, it’s going to make eating well really difficult.
 Instead, opting to eat larger meals less frequently will help ensure that you can still eat healthy when you’re busy; perhaps that means eating a bigger breakfast or lunch to hold you holder for multiple hours, or picking up a bunch of snack food items that you can use to create a large meal.
 Not only does eating larger meals more often make eating healthy when you’re busy easier, but it is also great for balancing blood sugar, managing cravings and supporting weight.
-So, cut out the mini meals and eat enough food to keep you fuelled and full for hours to come so you don’t have to stress about finding healthy options when you’re short on time.
+So, cut out the mini-meals and eat enough food to keep you fuelled and full for hours to come so you don’t have to stress about finding healthy options when you’re short on time.

 The Bottom Line